 make the crust:

-Add yeast, sugar, honey, and water to the bowl of a stand mixer.
+Add olive oil, yeast, sugar, honey, and water to the bowl of a stand mixer.
 Stir and let sit until foamy, about 5 minutes.
 Whisk in the olive oil and salt.
 Fit the paddle attachment to the mixer, add in 2 cups of flour, and paddle on low until dough begins to form, adding more flour to the bowl as needed (I got to 2 1/4 cups total.)
 Once a rough dough has formed and has begun to pull away from the bowl, remove paddle attachment and replace with the dough hook attachment.
 Mix on medium speed until dough is smooth, slightly tacky to the touch, and cleans the bowl, about 5 minutes.

 Grease a large bowl with olive oil.
 Remove the dough from the bowl of the mixer, form it into a ball, and roll it around in the oiled bowl until it is completely covered.
 Find a warm spot in your kitchen and allow the dough to proof 2 hours under a clean towel.